 Cool, dark, and quiet is the best way to go if you hope to get a good night’s sleep.
 Exposure to light and sounds can keep you from falling and staying asleep.
 It’s best to have your bedroom dark, quiet, and to get rid of all electronics.
 In other words, make your bedroom an electronics-free zone.
 Learning to phase out or turn off becomes a lot easier without the temptation of tech or the EMFs they emit.
+Unless it’s a device to keep your airways open when you are suffering from sleep apnea then that would be an exemption.
 You can learn even more ways to focus and tune out through mindfulness teacher training.
 You can even turn this personal skill into something you teach others.

 Exercise, but not Right Before Bedtime